jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-03-18.md

 * *Riaan* to place a review of the company links by the board on the agenda in April, August and December.
 We're checking that the new company links does not become "top-heavy" looking abusive or highlighting few over many.
-* *Riaan* to move donations and history to their own pages and link to them from the resources page.
+* *Riaan*/*Robin* to move donations and history to their own pages and link to them from the resources page.

 Minutes:

-*
+* *Robin* Newsletter widget signup to be added.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------